Teen Car Accidents

 Car accidents involving teen drivers have many causes and the Centers for Disease Control (CDC) identifies several key factors that put teens at risk including:

 - Lack of driving experience and inability to respond promptly and correctly to other drivers or to adjust to adverse weather conditions.

-- Teens underestimating the dangers of driving under certain weather conditions or in certain situations while also overestimating their driving skills and ability.
+- Teens underestimate the dangers of driving under certain weather conditions or in certain situations while also overestimate their driving skills and ability.

-- Teen drivers drinking or using drugs before driving, despite zero tolerance laws.
+- Teen drivers are drinking or using drugs before driving, despite zero tolerance laws.